aryanp35/News-sentiment-Analysis/README.md

 # News-sentiment-Analysis
-Creating Sentimental analysis using TextBlob and goolge dork.
+Creating Sentimental analysis using TextBlob and google dork.